"The Trusty" by Ron Rash Originally published in the May 23, 2011 issue of The New Yorker.

 Again The New Yorker reminds me of a relatively young yet relatively prolific American author whom I have failed to read ever.
 Over the last ten years, Rash has published four novels and three collections of short stories (his debut collection was published in 1994).
 Yet I hadn’t heard of Ron Rash until his novel Serena was named a finalist to the PEN/Faulkner in 2009, and I never really even looked into that book.
 From a quick glance around, it seems most of Rash’s books take place in the Southeastern United States (certainly that is true of this story), and it is there that his books have received the most recognition.
 Until recently, that is.
-Before being a finalist for the PEN/Faulkner in 2009, Rash was a finalist in 2008 for a collection of short stories called Chemistry and Other Stories.
+Before being a finalist for the PEN/Faulkner, Rash was a finalist in 2008 for a collection of short stories called Chemistry and Other Stories.
 Then, in 2010, Rash followed-up being a finalist for the PEN/Faulkner when his collection of short stories, Burning Bright, won the Frank O’Connor International Short Story Award.
 But, on to “The Trusty,” Rash’s first piece of fiction for The New Yorker.

 “The Trusty” takes place in South Carolina during the Depression.
 A chain gang is working away the hours.
 I didn’t know what a trusty was until I read this story, so I’ll pass that information on: a trusty is a prisoner who has been granted certain special privileges.
 In this case, Sinkler, the trusty, is in charge of fetching water from local wells; consequently, he does not wear restraints of any kind and is free to wander unsupervised for longer periods of time.